 Apparently the same thing is happening in the book world too.
 Someone wants to write an autobiography, but guess what?
 The facts just aren’t that interesting, after all.
 And publishers want extraordinarily interesting personal stories that will sell well.

 Monty Roberts, the so-called ‘horse whisperer’ who wrote what became a national best-seller called “The Man Who Listens to Horses” sits accused of writing reams and reams of fiction and passing it off as truth.
-Read another book, “Horse Whispers and Lies” by Debra Ann Ristau and Joyce Renebome, and you’ll get a whiff of the kinds and numbers of untruths that graced Mr. Roberts’ book.
+Read another book, “Horse Whispers and Lies” (available from bookseller Amazon.com) by Debra Ann Ristau and Joyce Renebome, and you’ll get a whiff of the kinds and numbers of untruths that graced Mr. Roberts’ books.
 They are mammoth in nature.

 Some people in the horse world who have become so enamored of Mr. Roberts have stated that they don’t care if everything he wrote was false, because his message about the humane treatment of horses is so valuable.
 This is a dangerously narrow-minded view that is detrimental to intelligent readers everywhere because it devalues the meaning of the word ‘nonfiction’ as noninvented or nonimagined subject matter.

 It also sends the wrong message to children who might grow up and become writers themselves someday.
 It says that, in effect, lying is okay; facts and fiction are interchangeable, and absolutely everything must be overly dramatized to sell.

 Jonathan Karp, a Random House editor said: “I think that nonfiction writers are doing it more and more.
 I was meeting a writer the other day and the writer said, ‘Hey, I invented some dialogue, is that all right?’
 I said absolutely not.
 And the writer said ‘I really want it to be vivid, and I know these two people met.
 What’s the harm?’